 Mogo.ca tries to present itself as a modern, cool online financial lending company.
 But truthfully mogo.ca is a sinister and predatory financial lending company with nefarious intentions of scamming the financially gullible and gouging people with poor credit history.

 He nearly had a heart attack.
 He was livid.
-He then had to borrow money elsewhere from a friend and paid of the whole amount of the mogo loan.
-Buy yet to discover that on the third month, there was still another $57, that was debited from his account by mogo.
+He then had to borrow money elsewhere from a friend and paid off the whole amount of the Mogo loan.
+But yet to discover that on the third month, there was still another $57, that was debited from his account by mogo.
 He phoned mogo, to find out what the $57 was for.

-1. Mogo.ca advertised and promised a free equifax credit score.
-Its over two months now, I have yet to receive any equifax credit score.
-On my online dashboard, where my credit score would show, There is a permanent error messages that attempts to be cool, and reads: “Weird, but looks like the credit bureau doesnt have any data on your credit.
-Give Equifax Canada a call at 1.800.465.7166”
+1. Mogo.ca advertised and promised a free Equifax credit score.
+It’s over two months now, I have yet to receive any Equifax credit score.
+On my online dashboard, where my credit score would show, There is a permanent error message that attempts to be cool, and reads: “Weird, but it looks like the credit bureau doesn’t have any data on your credit.
+Give Equifax Canada a call at 1.800.465.7166″

-2.- Mogo.ca had advertised and promised for a free mogo secured credit/debit card on signing up.
+2.- Mogo.ca had advertised and promised a free mogo secured credit/debit card on signing up.
 To this day, I have never got that secure card.
-When I login online, In place of my mogo secured card, i get an info message that says. “mogo card: we are in beta mode, we are sending out invites, you are on the waiting list”.
+When I log in online, In place of my mogo secured card, I get an info message that says. “mogo card: we are in beta mode, we are sending out invites, you are on the waiting list”.
 No word of when the card will be available.